 "Freely you have received, freely give."
 Matthew 10:8

 VBCBA is committed to giving back to the community of its financial resources.
-Since 2004, VBCBA has donated nearly $200,000 to local Christian nonprofits.
+Since 2004, VBCBA has donated over $200,000 to local Christian nonprofits.

 In addition to donating funds, VBCBA supports local ministries in other ways throughout the year:

 LITTLE BIRTHDAY ANGELS

 At our December 2020 Celebration of Giving Luncheon, in addition to distributing money to local ministries, we conducted a toy and gift drive to benefit Little Birthday Angels.